yaseen28/MedBlock-Bot/README.md

 c.
 Copy the RPC URL (e.g., http://127.0.0.1:8545).

 #### 2. Configure MetaMask
 a.
-Install the MetaMask Extension depends on your browser [Download Here] (https://metamask.io/).
+Install the MetaMask Extension depends on your browser [Download Here](https://metamask.io/).

 b.
 Connect MetaMask to Ganache: